Before we get into anything, you’ll want to know what a widget is.

 Please note: For the purpose of this tutorial, we will be blurring out business names.

-Step 2: Towards the top of the page, you will see ‘What suburb is your business located?’
-As it says, enter the suburb your business is located or your service area.
+Step 2: Towards the top of the page, you will see ‘What’s your business name?.’
+As it says, enter your business name as it appears on your Localsearch Business Profile.

 Step 4: Choose the widget that best suits your needs.
-The widgets may vary depending if you have reviews on your Business Profile.
-If you have a Verified Business Profile, you’ll see these widgets:
+The widgets may vary depending if you have reviews on your Localsearch Business Profile and package.

-Click here to learn more about becoming a Verified Business on Localsearch.
+Click here to learn more about upgrading your Localsearch Business Profile.

 Step 5: This process is the same for any of the widgets.
 Once you have selected the widget you want to add first, left click the image.
 This will open the ‘Get Code’ box.